 Get to know key players and personalities

 US clients tend to be very organized in terms of knowledge and hierarchies.
-In this way the concept of “key players'' is important.
+In this way, the concept of “key players'' is essential.
 They are the experts: The people in the company who know the most in their area of coverage.

 It's important to know who they are, what they know and how they work so that you can solve difficult situations in an efficient way.

 One of the first things you need to do is to ask your leaders about these Key players.
 Some companies also have confluence pages or another wiki system with the Key players there with an organization chart.

 US companies typically expect developers they hire overseas to be self-sufficient.
 They want us to be able to solve problems on our own.
 This does not mean you don't have to ask questions; this means you should be able to use the necessary resources to gather information about the problem and ask the right questions to the right people.